-Finally, as you heard in the last newsletter, we are proud of UMW Business Administration graduates Abbas Haider (’12) and Robert Davis (’12) were recognized by Forbes as two of the “30 under 30” in Manufacturing and Industry which is an incredible achievement and a great story, too.
+Finally, as you heard in the last newsletter, we are proud of UMW Business Administration graduates Abbas Haider (’12) and Robert Davis (’12), who were recognized in November by Forbes as two of the “30 under 30” in Manufacturing and Industry which is an incredible achievement and a great story, too.
 But here’s the new twist.
 Abbas and Rob will be the undergraduate commencement speakers on May 12!

 Acting Dean, College of Business